search icon

 Practically speaking, a family trust and a regular trust don’t function any differently.
 They’re the same legal structure.
 A family trust is just a regular trust that’s being used to meet the needs of family members (and potentially future generations) as opposed to other beneficiaries.

-Can I utilize a family trust if I have a family business?
+Can someone utilize a family trust if they have a family business?

-Estate planning is extremely important for every family, but especially for those that have a estate planning is important for a family business.
+Estate planning is extremely important for every family, but especially for those that have a family business wrapped in their estate planning.
 Using tools like a family trust can help families create a comprehensive estate plan, detailing the exact ways their money is passed on to the next generation as smoothly as possible.

 Are the tax shelter benefits of a family trust really worth it?

-Currently, the tax rate for estate and gift taxes maxes out at 40%, but usually only if you have an estate larger than $12.92 million.
-If your estate doesn’t exceed the taxable threshold, forming a trust won’t give you any estate tax savings.
+Currently, the tax rate for estate and gift taxes maxes out at 40%, but usually only if the estate is larger than $15 million.
+If an estate doesn’t exceed the taxable threshold, forming a trust won’t give any estate tax savings.

 Related Articles